menu

 Oscoda is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Oscoda citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.60% of adults 25 and older in Oscoda have a college degree.
+In terms of college education, Oscoda is nearly on par with the US average for all cities of 21.84%: 20.60% of adults 25 and older in Oscoda have a bachelor's degree or advanced degree.

 The per capita income in Oscoda in 2022 was $24,667, which is low income relative to Michigan and the nation.
 This equates to an annual income of $98,668 for a family of four.
 However, Oscoda contains both very wealthy and poor people as well.